Titania412/Restaurant-System-with-Admin-Functionality/README.md

 # Restaurant-Ordering-System-with-Admin-Functionality

-I create a database driven restaurant menu ordering system.
+In this project, I created a database driven restaurant menu ordering system.
 The menu will include options for selecting:

 &emsp; ● Restaurant Information
 &emsp; ● Admin Menu <br>
 &emsp; ● Start New Order

-I use Python code to create table in phpLiteAdmin
+I used Python code to create tables in phpLiteAdmin.

 Table: